March 16, 2021

 As for your tenants or co-workers, proactive snow removal does three primary things.
 First and foremost, it keeps them safe.
-No one wants to slip and fall on their way into work.
+No one wants to slip and fall on their way to work.

 Second, it keeps your facilities cleaner.
 Businesses that don’t have proper snow removal will quickly watch their front office space turn into a wet mess if heavy snow is tracked in.

 Third, it lets your tenants or co-workers know you care for them.
 It presents an air of professionalism and that you’re willing to do what is necessary for their comfort and well-being.